 SAT & ACT

 The SAT and the ACT are both college admission tests.
-Both are accepted for admission into most colleges and universities.
-Wilsonville High School is a test administration site for the SAT in May of each year.
-All other administrations of both tests must be taken elsewhere.
+Both are accepted for admission into some colleges and universities.
+Wilsonville High School is not a Saturday test administration site.
 Students must go directly to the website for the respective tests for which they would like to register to select their test location (www.sat.org or www.act.org).
 If a student needs to take a test, it is recommended that students begin taking their SAT and/or ACT in the spring of their junior year and no later than December of their senior year.
 Since the onset of the Covid-19 pandemic, most colleges (over 1,600) have dropped the testing requirement from the admissions process (there are no colleges in Oregon requiring tests).
 Students should make sure to check the admissions sites of the schools to which they plan to apply, or contact their counselor or Lyndi Tucker.

 ACT The ACT includes a 75-question 45-minute English test; a 40-question, 35-minute reading test; a 60-question, 60-minute math test; a 40-question, 35-minute science test; and an optional 30-minute writing test.
 Most colleges will prefer that students choose to take the writing test as part of their ACT.
 Click here for the 2023/24 ACT calendar.

 Fee Waivers are available for students who are unable to pay for either test (students should contact their counselor or Lyndi Tucker).